trueos/trueos-docs/trueos-handbook/support.rst

 * **Save:** saves settings and closes window.

 Fully functional programs like :ref:`Life Preserver` do not use close buttons on the front of the application.
-Basically, whenever there is a
-"File" menu, that and an "x" in the top right corner of the application are used instead.
+Basically, whenever there is a "File" menu, that and an "x" in the top right corner of the application are used instead.
 Dialogues and widget programs are exceptions to this rule.
-A good example of a widget program would be :ref:`Update Manager`.

 Many users benefit from keyboard shortcuts and we aim to make them available in every TrueOS® utility.
 Qt makes it easy to assign keyboard shortcuts.
 For instance, to configure keyboard shortcuts that browse the "File" menu, put *&File* in the text slot for the menu entry when making the application.
 Whichever letter has the *&* symbol in front of it will become the hot key.
 You can also make a shortcut key by clicking the menu or submenu entry and assigning a shortcut key.
 Be careful not to duplicate hot keys or shortcut keys.
 Every key in a menu and submenu should have a key assigned for ease of use and accessibility.
-Tables 11.3b and 11.3c summarize the commonly used shortcut and hot keys.
+Tables 13.3b and 13.3c summarize the commonly used shortcut and hot keys.

-**Table 11.3b: Shortcut Keys**
+**Table 13.3b: Shortcut Keys**

 +---------------+---------+
 | Shortcut Key  | Action  |